Edit Transfer: Learning Image Editing via Vision In-Context Relations: Experiments

 \subsection{Comparisons with Baselines}

-\Paragraph{Baselines.} We compare our method with existing representative TIE and RIE approaches. \begin{compactitem} \item \textbf{TIE methods}: 1) P2P~\cite{hertz2022prompt} is a classical text-based editing method; 2) RF-Solver-Edit~\cite{wang2024taming} is a state-of-the-art editing method that incorporates MasaCtrl~\cite{cao_2023_masactrl}'s principles into the DiT architecture, delivering enhanced editing capabilities. \item \textbf{RIE method}: MimicBrush~\cite{chen2024mimicbrush} enables users to edit image regions by drawing on in-the-wild references without needing an exact source match. \end{compactitem} For TIE methods, we employ GPT-4o~\cite{openai2024gpt4technicalreport} to generate detailed text prompts followed by human revision, while for RIE methods—which support only a single reference image—we use $\mathcal{I}_{t}$ as the reference.
+\Paragraph{Baselines.} We compare our method with existing representative TIE and RIE approaches. \begin{compactitem} \item \textbf{TIE methods}: 1) P2P~\cite{hertz2022prompt} is a classical text-based editing method; 2) RF-Solver-Edit (RFSE)~\cite{wang2024taming} and StableFlow (SF)~\cite{avrahami2024stableflow} propose new inversion methods for flow matching and adapt MasaCtrl~\cite{cao_2023_masactrl}'s principles into the DiT architecture, delivering enhanced editing capabilities. \item \textbf{RIE method}: MimicBrush (MB)~\cite{chen2024mimicbrush} and PIXELS (PX)~\cite{biswas2025PIXELS} enable users to edit image regions by drawing on in-the-wild references without needing an exact source match. \end{compactitem} For TIE methods, we employ GPT-4o~\cite{openai2024gpt4technicalreport} to generate detailed text prompts followed by human revision, while for RIE methods—which support only a single reference image—we use $\mathcal{I}_{t}$ as the reference.

 \Paragraph{Qualitative results.} We present a visual comparison of our approach against several baselines in \figref{baseline}.
 It can be clearly observed that existing TIE methods struggle with complex spatial transformations.
 For instance, in the fourth row, P2P~\cite{hertz2022prompt} fails to transfer into the expected pose.
 While RF-Solver-Edit~\cite{wang2024taming} can perform simple non-rigid modifications, such as stretching arms, it fails to capture intricate leg movements required for a ``jumping" pose.
 For RIE method, MimicBrush\cite{chen2024mimicbrush} focuses on transferring the texture from the reference image well, as evident in the copied clothing details in the second row of~\figref{baseline}.
 However, it fails to transfer complex non-rigid transformations.
 In contrast, our method successfully handles complex non-rigid edits, faithfully following the demonstrated examples.